 Training Contract Programme

-As a trainee at Owen White, you will undertake four six-month seats in our departments; property, litigation, property disputes and company/commercial.
-However, we are now excited to be able to offer trainees the possibility of being seconded for a six month period with our client Heathrow Airport.
+As a trainee at Owen White, you will undertake four six-month seats in both contentious and non-contentious teams.
+We are also excited to be able to offer trainees the possibility of being seconded for a six month period with our client Heathrow Airport.
 If you have previous legal experience you may have the opportunity to apply for “Time to Count” to reduce your training period to 18 months (i.e. three seats).
 We usually recruit 2 trainees a year, training 4 at a time across their first and second years.

 We are looking for articulate, bright trainees with academic ability, common sense and initiative, who wish to have a long and successful career at Owen White.